serenity-is/docs/tutorials/movies/11-listing-movies-in-person-dialog.md

 > The equality filter is the list request parameter that is also used by quick filter items.

-Overriding `getGridCanLoad` method allows us to control when the grid can call the list service.
+Overriding the `getGridCanLoad` method allows us to control when the grid can call the list service.
 If we didn't override it, while creating a new person, the grid would load all movie cast records, as there is not a `personId` yet (it is null).

 > List handler ignores an equality filter parameter if its value is null, just like when a quick filter dropdown is empty, all records are shown.

 We also made three cosmetic changes by overriding three methods: first to remove all buttons from the toolbar (`getButtons`), second to remove the title from the grid (`getInitialTitle`) as the tab title is enough, and third to remove paging functionality (`usePager`), as a person can't have a million movies, right?

-### Setting PersonId of PersonMovie
+### Setting PersonId of PersonMovieGrid in PersonDialog

-Grid in PersonDialog

 If nobody sets the grid's `personId` property, it will always be null, and no records will be loaded.
 We should set it in the `afterLoadEntity` method of the `PersonDialog`: